Last Updated on June 28, 2022

 And just like any sealing and painting work, you must prepare the fence beforehand.
 It is also essential so that the sealer and paint on the fence stick for an extended period.
 If the fence is rusted or has debris, the sealer won’t stick to it and starts chipping away soon.

-Now, apply the wood cleaner on the entire fence using the soft-bristled toothbrush.
+Now, apply the wood cleaner to the entire fence using the soft-bristled toothbrush.
 You should wear gloves before applying the wood cleaner on the surface as it contains acid.

 So, your hand might feel little sensation if you touch it.
 After wetting the fence adequately with the cleaner: